bxdoan/bxdoan/README.md

 <div align="center">

-> The moment you think of giving up, think of the reason why you held on so long.
+> Every child is an artist.
+The problem is how to remain an artist once he grows up.

-> — Natsu Dragneel —
+> — Pablo Picasso —

 </div>